betsee/betse/README.md

 1. Double click the desktop shortcut `babun` to open a new terminal window.
 1. Prioritize Miniconda- over Babun-installed Python packages.
 By default, Babun prioritizes Babun- over Miniconda-installed Python packages.
-Since Babun packages only a subset of the dependencies required by `betse`, Miniconda's `conda` rather than Babun's `pact` package manager must be used to install such dependencies.
+Since Babun packages only a subset of the dependencies required by BETSE, Miniconda's `conda` rather than Babun's `pact` package manager must be used to install such dependencies.
 To permit this, modify the `${PATH}` global exported at Babun startup by editing the `.zshrc` file in your home directory as follows: